gravitational/teleport/rfd/00XX-agent-census.md

 The above work will be divided in the following tasks:

 1. Add new message type `AgentMetadataEvent` to PreHog.
 2. Extend `UpstreamInventoryHello` message with new fields.
-These will be set to an empty string initially.
+These will be empty initially.
 (This is okay since being empty means that the field could not be determined, which may happen anyways.)
 3. Extend auth server to convert `UpstreamInventoryHello` messages to `AgentMetadataEvent` messages and push them to PreHog.
 4. Gradually instrument & add new code that fills each new `UpstreamInventoryHello` message field.